In Focus Sessions

 CEO & Founder, AGB Events

 The Vivid Sydney Light Walk was conceived in 2009 and has grown to become one of the most successful annual public events on the Sydney calendar.
-Anthony is the Curator of Light and AGB Events produces the Light Walk each year for Destination NSW.
+Anthony is the Curator of Light and AGB Events produces the Light Walk on behalf of Destination NSW.

 Anthony also created the annual Lights of Christmas projections at St Mary's Cathedral Sydney which is now firmly part of the Christmas tradition in Sydney and more recently introduced The Lights of Boston projection event on the Boston Public Library.